SEARCH

 There is frequently a biochemical imbalance that contributes to depression, which makes it impossible for people to "snap out of it."
 Successful treatment usually includes a combination of medication and therapy.

-If you or someone you know is experiencing the symptoms of depression, talk to your doctor, contact Counseling and Career Services (782-5475), or call a local mental health center for referral.
+If you or someone you know is experiencing the symptoms of depression, talk to your doctor, contact Counseling Services (256-782-5475), or call a local mental health center for referral.

 Courtesy of University of Alabama